-When it comes up that I’m married to a pilot, I usually get told how lucky I am and how they’d love to be in my shoes.
-I usually just smile and nod, but I know all they see is the flying standby for free.
-Truth is, just like everyone else’s life, it really can suck.
+When it comes up that I’m married to an airline pilot, I usually get told how lucky I am and how they’d love to be in my shoes.
+I usually just smile and nod, but I know all they see is that you can fly standby for free.
+Truth is, just like everyone else’s life, the life of a pilot’s wife really can suck.

 Pilots Don’t Make as Much as You Think

-Used to be, pilots were making bank.
+It used to be that pilots were making bank.
 Now, long time pilots at major airlines make good money, but pilots just starting out make very little.
-Think less than $20k a year.
+Think: less than $20k a year.
 Now, that’s bad enough, but flight school is really expensive.
 So that $20k a year looks even worse when you have $85k in student loans.
-When I met my husband he was renting a room and eating a lot of hot dogs.
+When I met my husband, he was renting a room and eating a lot of hot dogs.
 True story.

-Pilots work trips that they are given.
+Pilots work the trips that they are given.
 Trips can be one day or multiple days and they can be back to back.
-It’s not unheard of for there to be six days in a week the pilot is gone.
+It’s not unheard of for there to be six days in a week where a pilot is gone from home.
 For us, the average is four.

+Why this does this happen?
 A pilot bids for trips.
-He says “Hey, I really want this day and this day off, and I don’t want to work Sundays.”
+He says, “Hey, I really want this day and this day off, and I don’t want to work Sundays.”
 Then the company makes the schedules and sends them out to the pilots.
-Sometimes it works and the trips match up with what you ask for.
+Sometimes it works and the trips match up with what you requested.
 Sometimes you are pretty much screwed, and there’s not anything you can do about it.
 You just have to hope the next month is better.

 Forget Shared Parenting

 Kid wakes up sick?
-Too bad – that’s all me.
-It’s not like I can get him to help me while he’s off in Timbuktu.
-Maybe in three days when his trip is over.
+Too bad—that’s all me.
+It’s not like I can ask him to help me while he’s off in Timbuktu—literally, he’s flying to Timbuktu!
+In that case, maybe he can help in three days when his trip is over, but by then you’ve probably passed the worst of it alone.

 Pilot Marriages Fail Often

 How would you fly to Tucson from Dallas?
 One flight, right?
 Maybe two?
-Here’s how we did it last :
+Here’s how we did it last time we needed to make the trip:

 - Dallas to Detroit